50 Best Christmas Picture Books For Kids in 2023 (Free Printable)

 Jolly Jingle Christmas board book

-Join in the Christmas fun with this interactive sound book as Santa, the reindeer, and the elves get ready for Christmas.
-Press the sounds for each page as you read to further engage your little one in the story.
+Join the Christmas fun with this interactive sound book featuring Santa, reindeer, and elves preparing for the holiday.
+Press the sounds for each page to engage your little one in the story.

 This board book would make a cute stocking stuffer for a first Christmas!